panjinbo/ThreeKingdoms/README.md

 ## Background

-his mobile game is based on Chinese traditional story Three Kingdoms.
+This mobile game is based on Chinese traditional story Three Kingdoms.

 The world under heaven, after a long period of division, tends to unite; after a long period of union, tends to divide.
 This has been so since antiquity